 Related provisions for DEPP 6A.3.1

-The FCA1 will consider it appropriate to impose a suspension, restriction, condition,3 limitation3 or disciplinary prohibition3 where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
-This is likely to be the case where the FCA1 considers that direct and visible action in relation to a particular breach is necessary.
-Examples of circumstances where the FCA1 may consider it appropriate to take such
+The FSA will consider it appropriate to impose a suspension or restriction where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
+This is likely to be the case where the FSA considers that direct and visible action in relation to a particular breach is necessary.
+Examples of circumstances where the FSA may consider it appropriate to impose a suspension or restriction include:(1) where the FSA (or

-The FCA1 expects usually to take the following approach in respect of the interaction between sanctions3:12(1) The FCA1 will determine which sanction, or combination of sanctions, is appropriate for the breach.1(2) If the FCA1, following the approach set out in DEPP 6.2, considers it appropriate to impose a financial penalty, it will calculate the appropriate level of the financial penalty, following the approach set out in DEPP 6.5 to DEPP 6.5D.1(3) If the FCA1, following the
+The FSA expects usually to take the following approach in respect of the interaction between a suspension or restriction and a financial penalty or public censure:(1) The FSA will determine which sanction, or combination of sanctions, is appropriate for the breach.(2) If the FSA, following the approach set out in DEPP 6.2, considers it appropriate to impose a financial penalty, it will calculate the appropriate level of the financial penalty, following the approach set out in

-The FCA1 may depart from the approach set out in DEPP 6A.4.2 G. For example, the FCA1 may at the outset consider that a financial penalty is the only appropriate sanction for a breach but, having determined the appropriate level of financial penalty, may consider it appropriate to reduce the amount of the financial penalty for serious financial hardship reasons.
-In such a situation, the FCA1 may consider it appropriate to impose a suspension, restriction, condition,3 limitation
+The FSA may depart from the approach set out in DEPP 6A.4.2 G. For example, the FSA may at the outset consider that a financial penalty is the only appropriate sanction for a breach but, having determined the appropriate level of financial penalty, may consider it appropriate to reduce the amount of the financial penalty for serious financial hardship reasons.
+In such a situation, the FSA may consider it appropriate to impose a suspension or restriction even if the FSA at the